Managing Support Portal Cases

 Search Results

-The number of Results returned displays at the top of the Cases window.
+The number of Results returned is displayed at the top of the Cases window.
 The number of cases returned per page is automatically set to 20.
 This number can be changed by updating the Page Size value that displays at the bottom of the cases list.
 When this value is changed, the number of pages also changes.
 Advance to a new page in the search results by choosing a new page number under the Page dropdown.

 Screenshot of the Page and Page Size options at the bottom of the View Cases screen.